 But leaving was going to be hard.
 To make the jump from dentistry to food blogging full time...it was scary for a lot of reasons and many may not understand right away.
 Why leave a profession it took years to learn, years to hone and is highly regarded by society?
 All that education, time and money?
 It was difficult to understand for some and even London herself struggled with the “what ifs”.
 There were periods of time where she thought she may go through an identity crisis; she was and always wanted to be a dentist — right?

 Deep down it was clear.
 The freedom, the creativity, the grit and entrepreneurship in her blood.
 Food blogging wasn’t just a passion for her; it made her feel a sense of freedom and it made her feel alive.
 And she was damn good at it.
-Despite the flow of feedback and doubt, with her family and husband’s support London completed her last day of dentistry and went all in with Evolving Table.
+Despite the flow of feedback and doubt, with her family’s support London completed her last day of dentistry and went all in with Evolving Table.

 Truly, she questioned it until the day she did it.
 But once she committed she knew it was the right decision.

 “I feel incredibly blessed.
 To think I can do this thing online and serve people in a way I had never imagined.
 It’s truly special to me.”